Deluxe Stateroom Deck 3

 Select your stateroom category

-Expedition programmes include activities such as zodiac outings and landings (sometimes with "wet landing"), moderate walks to more active hikes, all accompanied by your expedition team of naturalist guides.
+Landings can be operated in tenders, in zodiac or on the quayside.
+Programmes include moderate walks to more active hikes, all accompanied by your team of naturalist guides.

-Ports of call, visited sites, outings and landings will depend on weather conditions, position of ice, winds and the state of the sea.
+Ports of call, visited sites, and landings will depend on weather conditions, winds and the state of the sea.
 These can force a change of plans at any time.
-The Captain and the Expedition Leader may at any time cancel or stop any activity, or even modify the itinerary.
+The Captain may at any time cancel or stop any activity, or even modify the itinerary.
 The final itinerary will be confirmed by the Captain, who will take into account the touristic quality of the sites and above all, the safety of the passengers.
 His decision will be based on advice from experts and authorities.

 Clothing tips: